sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 #### Statically

 Most project management tools such as Maven, Leiningen or tools.deps have tasks to output the current classpath.
 There are usually multiple classpaths within a project depending on the context.
-A common example is adding extra dependencies are resource directories when running tests.
-As we saw previously, the classpath for a Maven project can be retreived with
+A common example is adding extra dependencies or resource directories when running tests.
+As we saw previously, the classpath for a Maven project can be retrieved with

     mvn dependency:build-classpath -Dmdep.outputFile=classpath.txt